WICG/display-locking/explainer.md

   current update phases and stash the paint output (as in the first step).
 * Frame 4: the callback is run, etc.

-If this animation continues like this, there is always two frames between script successively changing the animated properties (Frames 2 and 4 are the ones that run the callback).
+If this animation continues like this, there are always two frames between script successively changing the animated properties (Frames 2 and 4 are the ones that run the callback).
 This means that the best frame rate the script may achieve with this version of display locking is 30fps.